-Following passage of LB1059, Nebraska's business community made an attempt to repeal the legislation by ballot measure in the 1990 general election.
+Following passage of LB1059, Nebraska's business community tried to repeal the legislation by ballot measure in the 1990 general election.
 Also on the ballot was an attempt to limit overall government spending.
 Some 56% of the voters supported retaining LB1059, while about 70% rejected the spending cap.